dportik/dadi_pipeline/README.md

   perturbed to start optimizations, just less so than in the previous step.
 For each replicate, a perturbed parameter set is then optimized using the Nelder-Mead method (optimize_log_fmin), running each optimization algorithm for a maximum of 60 iterations.
 Each optimized parameter set is used to simulate the 2D-JSFS, and the multinomial approach is used to estimate the log-likelihood of the 2D-JSFS given the model.
-The output of this script: {outfile}_OPTIMZED_model_results.txt, is tab-delimited and can be opened in excel.
+The output of this script: {outfile}_OPTIMIZED_model_results.txt, is tab-delimited and can be opened in excel.
 It reports rep number, ln-lik, AIC, params, etc. You can select the best replicate for each model from here.

 3. run dadi_2D_plotting.py